Neraud/home-server/docs/Vagrant.md

 CPUs are capped at 33% usage (`cpu_execution_cap`) to avoid destroying a poor host machine.

+`master-1` is also used as the ansible controller.

 ## NAS

 To simulate a NAS, NFS Server is installed on `master-1` and exports the content of `/opt/mock_nas` to other hosts as NFS shares.